-As you can imagine when I could no longer carry this load, I fell with the backpack.
+As you can imagine the load got heavier and heavier, and when I could no longer carry this load I fell, backpack and all.
 It was like falling down a mountainside.
 Leaving me bruised, disorientated, lost, and exhausted.
 My mind told me to give up, that I couldn’t carry on.

-It was here that I first noticed my humility and humanity.
+It was here that I first experienced my humility and humanity.
 I had spent all that time thinking it was my job to carry that load.
 That I couldn’t put it down.
 Like I was some machine that just needed to work harder to get the job done.
 That if only I was enough, I wouldn’t be suffering.
 That something was wrong with me since everyone else was doing ok.
-Even though I knew that wasn’t true.
+Even though logically, I knew this wasn’t true.